rails/rails/guides/source/api_app.md

   hooks defined by Action Controller (see [the instrumentation guide](active_support_instrumentation.html#action-controller) for more information regarding this).
-- `ActionController::ParamsWrapper`: Wraps the parameters hash into a nested hash, so that you don't have to specify root elements sending POST requests for instance.
+- `ActionController::ParamsWrapper`: Wraps the parameters hash into a nested hash so that you don't have to specify root elements sending POST requests for instance.
 - `ActionController::Head`: Support for returning a response with no content, only headers